-- 4. We traced and agreed the rule detail in the E1 Allocation Module, used to allocate general ledger amounts between subareas, to the 2022 authorized and approved subarea rule list: - a.
-For all new and changed rules allocated to more than one subarea and tested in procedure 3 above.
+- 4. We traced and agreed the rule detail in the E1 Allocation Module, used to allocate general ledger amounts between subareas, to the 2023 authorized and approved subarea rule list: - a.
+For all new and changed rules allocated to more than one subarea and selected in procedure 3 above.
 No exceptions were noted. - b.
-For a haphazard sample of 25 existing rules from 2022 authorized and approved subarea rule list.
+For a haphazard sample of 25 existing rules from 2023 authorized and approved subarea rule list.
 No exceptions were noted. - 5.
-We confirmed the subarea rule drivers as presented in Appendix B by comparing it to the 2022 authorized and approved subarea rule list with no exceptions noted.
+We observed the subarea rule drivers as presented in Appendix B by comparing it to the 2023 authorized and approved subarea rule list.
+No exceptions were noted.